 The FHA prohibits lending discrimination based on race, color, national origin, religion, sex, disability, or familial status (42 U.S.C. § 3605).
 This means a lender cannot consider these factors when determining whether to:

-Learn more about the FHA and other laws that protect people from credit discrimination in Nolo’s article Laws That Prohibit Credit Discrimination.
+Learn more about the FHA and other laws that protect people from credit discrimination in Laws That Prohibit Credit Discrimination.

-In the case of Bank of America v.
-Miami, the City of Miami filed a lawsuit against Wells Fargo and Bank of America claiming a violation of the FHA.
+In Bank of America Corp. v.
+City of Miami, the City of Miami filed a lawsuit against Wells Fargo and Bank of America claiming a violation of the FHA.
 The causes of action in the complaint alleged that these banks had engaged in racially discriminatory lending practices by intentionally targeting African-American and Latino neighborhoods and residents for particular types of predatory loans.
 Specifically, the predatory loans offered by the banks had very high-interest rates, unjustified fees, teaser interest rates (and overstated refinancing opportunities), and significant prepayment penalties.

 The suit stated that Wells Fargo and Bank of America made these risky, costly mortgages to minority customers, but did not offer them to similarly situated white, non-Latino customers.
 The suit also asserted that the banks’ discriminatory mortgage lending practices led to a disproportionate number of mortgage defaults by minority borrowers in certain neighborhoods.
 Then, after the borrowers fell behind on mortgage payments, the banks refused to provide refinancing or modifications to make the loans more affordable.